colbyfayock/cloudinary-ai-travel-workshop/06 - Removing Backgrounds from Images.md

 />
 ```

-And we sohuld see our images starting to look uniform.
+And we should see our images starting to look more uniform in appearance.

 ## 03 - Consistent Cropping & Sizing